PeterCamilleri/CX16/utilities/assist_16/README.md

 zpi  | (zp)      | zero page indirect zpy  | {(zp),y}  | zero page indirect indexed with Y

+The only unsupported memory addressing mode is the zero page indexed by X indirect mode, ie: (var,x).
+At this time, it is deemed to complex to try to cleanly wrap 16 bit operations around this complex addressing mode.

 *Note:* Some addressing modes contain characters that can confuse the macro processor.
 To avoid this, these modes need to be enclosed in {braces}.